bmc/grizzled-rails-logger/index.md

 * `%S` - Any "%S" sequences are replaced with an upper case string representation of the message's severity (e.g., "ERROR", "WARN").
 * `%M` - Any "%M" sequences are replaced by the message, including any tags inserted via tagged logging.
+(See below.)

 Any other characters, including blanks, are emitted verbatim.